tanishagerg/SRNCA/blogpost.md

 4. At the same time as steps 2 and 3 for the training image, the target texture image (the image that the model is trying to make a similar pattern to) is also used directly as input to the conv-net model, and Gram matrices are calculated for the target image.

 5. Finally, from the Gram Matrices from both the training image and the target texture image, the style loss is calculated: which is the mean squared error between the Gram matrices for the target image and the training image.
-This loss corresponds to the difference in textures, or style, (as parsed in the hidden layer features of the convolutional neural network) of an image rather than a direct pixel-by-pixel comparison.
+This loss gives us a rating of the difference in textures, or style, (as parsed in the hidden layer features of the convolutional neural network) of an image rather than a direct pixel-by-pixel comparison.

 You can visualize this process in this diagram:
 ![image](https://user-images.githubusercontent.com/103375681/185493138-78487dd7-30a1-4a20-bd2b-2fddb1fde322.png)